Web design principles - The four pillars of web design

 3. User Interface (UI)

-After learning about colour theory and typography, the next thing you need to know about is User Interface design.
+After learning about color theory and typography, the next thing you need to know about is User Interface design.
 UI is about how you use and arrange things on your website.
 There are five factors of UI - 1.Hierarchy, 2.Layout, 3.Alignment 4.Whitespace and 5.Audience.
 Let's understand these factors with examples.

 A quick example of text hierarchy: